-This Manual applies to all H1 sanctioned or promoted events and, by participation in these events, all Participants are: (A) deemed to have understood and agree to comply with the Manual's requirements; (B) that no express or implied warranty of safety shall result from publication of, or compliance with, such requirements; (C) that such requirements are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to Participants, spectators, or others.
+This Manual applies to all H1 sanctioned or promoted events and, by participation in these events (or with respect to an Owner or Owner's Representative by registration of a Boat), all Participants are: (A) deemed to have understood and agree to comply with the Manual's requirements; (B) that no express or implied warranty of safety shall result from publication of, or compliance with, such requirements; (C) that such requirements are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to Participants, spectators, or others.
 Further, all Participants recognize and understand that H1 events have risks and hazards which include potential illness, potential injury, including but not limited to bodily injury, paralysis, or death, and potential for property damage.
 All Participants, by their participation expressly and voluntarily agree to assume those risks and hazards however caused; and understand that such injury may be permanent or temporary in nature and may be compounded by negligent rescue operations of H1, another Participants or first responders.